 This 800 nautical mile blue water crossing is a great tall ship sailing experience.
 The usual wind is from the north throughout this voyage so we hope to sail all the way with the wind on our beam just as she was designed to sail 80 years ago when she sailed to Newfoundland on the cod expeditions.

-2023 will mark the 39th anniversary of the ban on whaling in the Azores.
-Since the ban their numbers have grown and they have returned in good numbers to their old feeding grounds of the Azores.
 As we leave the islands we might get lucky and catch sight of one of these magnificent creatures.
 Sperm whales are the resident species, with blue, fin and sei whales, and bottlenose, Atlantic spotted and common dolphins are also common at this time of year.

 There´s nothing our crew like more then to share their knowledge of sailing with our guests, and they will encourage you to get actively involved with all aspects of the ship’s life.